srinathln7/ethereum-data-service/README.md

 - **Authentication and Authorization:** Implement token-based authentication (e.g., JWT) and role-based access control (RBAC) to restrict access to the API.

 - **Rate Limiting:** Implement rate limiting to prevent abuse and protect the service from being overwhelmed by too many requests.

-- **Input Validation:** Validate and sanitize all user input to prevent injection attacks and other security vulnerabilities.

 - **HTTPS:** Use HTTPS to encrypt communication between clients and the API.

 ### Performance Optimization